FAST achieves high-altitude ballooning goals using portable mass flow meters

 Result: FAST achieves neutral buoyancy!

-The launch and flight of FAST-12 on August 4, 2013 was a landmark for the team, reaching a maximum altitude of 123,463 feet and landing the team on the Amateur Radio High-Altitude Ballooning leader board for the first time.
+The launch and flight of FAST-12 on August 4, 2013, was a landmark for the team, reaching a maximum altitude of 123,463 feet and landing the team on the Amateur Radio High-Altitude Ballooning leaderboard for the first time.
 One of the most remarkable feats the team accomplished was achieving neutral buoyancy.
-With fluctuating winds and long distance to travel, it can be difficult to make sure a balloon stays at the right altitude and doesn’t prematurely burst.
+With fluctuating winds and long distances to travel, it can be difficult to make sure a balloon stays at the right altitude and doesn’t prematurely burst.
 The balloon was able to maintain consistent altitude for an entire 90 minutes before bursting – a huge success for the team.

 How did they do it?